 The game is set in the south-west of Africa in Namibia.
 The game starts at the time when this area has been a German colony, hence the German names of the railway corporation of the game.
 1895 Namibia has been developed especially for three players.
-The game starts with the auction of the single Private Company.
-After this the obligations of the railway corporations and the two private mines will be auctioned based on player’s decisions.
-The obligation provides the owner the priority right to purchase the director share of the corresponding railway corporation.
-In addition the owner receives a gratis certificate when the railway corporation has been linked to a certain destination.
+The game starts with the auction of the obligations for the railway corporations and the two private mines will be auctioned based on player’s decisions.
+The obligation provides the owner the priority right to purchTher the owner will not receive any dividend for this certificate until the railway corporation has been linked to a certain destination.
 The two private mining companies will be converted into mining corporations.
 They need to buy mining equipment which is on the back of the train cards.
-So both railway and mining corporations compete for the same capital expenditure cards as the train cards will be renamed (something similar to those in 18Ruhr).
-A further improvement vs 1895 Namibia is the introduction of another railway corporation.
-The game is now suitalbe for 3 to 4 players.
-The cost for building track on difficult terrain has bee reduced as well and there are new tile available.
-Both gives player more choises of track building.
+So both railway and mining corporations compete for the same train cards.
+While 1895 Namibia was especially designed for 3 players, 18NR-Namibia will be suited for 4 players as well as an additinal railway corporation has been implemented.
+There will be also a variant for 2 players.

 This game is based on an idea for the author of 1893 Cologne, Edwin Eckert.
 The map shows the Baltic Sea with all adjacent countries.
 There is one railway corporation per country. which represents the national railway company.
 The preceding railway companies are represented as private companies with special functions.
 One of unique feature of 18BS are the railway ferries which can transport trains via the Baltic Sea.
 As in real history these ferries will be owned by the railway corporations.The other unique feature is the two different gauges , one for the eastern part of the map (the Russian wide gauge) and one for the western part (the European standard gauge).
 The gauge for each railway corporation is determined.
 Therefore they can only operate either on the eastern or the western part of the map.
 This limitation will cease at a certain phase when gauge change devices can be acquired.